-According to the USDA, there are approximately 1.3 grams of protein in one medium-sized banana, and the amount varies for smaller and larger bananas.
-When you consider some of the other nutritional info about this fruit, it's easy to see why it's a good food choice for many people.
+According to the United States Department of Agriculture, there are approximately 1.3 grams of protein in one medium-sized yellow or green banana, and the amount varies for based on the size of the banana.
+When you consider some of the other nutritional information about this fruit, it's easy to see why it's a good food choice for many people.

 Banana Sizes and Protein Content